functime-org/functime/docs/embeddings.md

 ### Anomaly Detection (User Behavior)

-In this example, we compare time series embeddings for laptop activity (CPU and RAM usage) across 12 users.
+In this example, we compare temporal embeddings for laptop activity (CPU and RAM usage) across 12 users.
 Anomalies are identified by unusual distance away from the midpoint of all embeddings.
 In particular, we use the 1.5 IQR (interquartile range) method given the distribution of distances from the midpoint.